ezimuel/ZendService_Api/README.md

 ===============

 This is a micro HTTP framework to consume generic API calls in PHP.
-This framework can be used to create PHP libraries that consume specific HTTP API using simple configuration files.
+This framework can be used to create PHP libraries that consume specific HTTP API using simple configuration array (or files).
 This project uses the `Zend\Http\Client` component of [Zend Framework 2](https://github.com/zendframework/zf2).

 Release note